B.C. Archaeology

 Day 1: Depart Australia

-Our flight on Singapore Airlines leaves Australia with a short stop over (usually a few hours) in Singapore.
+We leave Australia on Singapore Airlines with a stop in Singapore.

-We arrive into Istanbul and are met by our bus.
-After checking into our hotel we see some of the ancient Byzantine treasures of Istanbul.
-This includes the antiquities of the Hippodrome and the awe inspiring Basilica Cisterns, the huge underground water storage facilities created by the Emperor Justinian.
+We arrive into Istanbul in the early morning.
+After freshening up we see the antiquities of the Hippodrome and the awe inspiring Basilica Cisterns created by the Emperor Justinian.
 We have lunch in a nearby restaurant.
 The afternoon is spent in the magnificent Haghia Sophia church.
-This was initiated by the Byzantine Emperor Justinian but converted into a mosque after the Muslim conquest of Constantinople in 1453.
+Built by Justinian it was converted into a mosque after the Muslim conquest of Constantinople in 1453.
+Overnight Istanbul.

 Shopping in the Grand Bazaar, Istanbul